achille-martin/pyqt-crom/README.md

 * [AREA 7] In the `Packages tab > Other Packages area`, tick all the external packages that you have imported in your python application.
 You can leave the coloured blocks as they import required libraries to build the python application.
 * Save the `config.pdt` with `Ctrl + S` and close it.

-:bulb: _For more information about pdt files, read the [Riverbank website page](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/pyqtdeploy.html)._
+> :bulb: **Tip**: For more information about pdt files, read the [Riverbank website page](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/pyqtdeploy.html).

 <a id="app-generation"></a>
 ### 2.4.
 Build the app